Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

     It will create the data lake storage account and synapse workspace in the new resource group or in the exsiting resource group as per the paramter configuration.

     1. Install Powershell [Az](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.1.0).
 Clone the repo and browse to the infra folder under this path (..\FhirToDataLake\scripts\infra).
+Log in by running az login and following the instructions.
     2. Run below command on powershell terminal to set the subscription where the infra deployment will be done.
     ```Powershell
     az account set -s 'xxxx-xxxx-xxxx-xxxx-xxxxxx'